-This Decision finds that Probation, while rightfully concerned about the safety and security of all Juvenile Hall residents and personnel, has the legal obligation to ensure that its eligible wards receive special education, even when disciplined or placed in protective custody.
-Probation once prevented County from sending an aide into the housing unit to serve Student while on security restriction, which denied him a FAPE because he did not represent a security and safety threat.
+This Decision finds that Probation did not have a child find duty because it did not prevent the County from accessing Student as he was not on any security restriction until right before County began its assessment.
+Additionally, while Probation is rightfully concerned about the safety and security of all Juvenile Hall residents and personnel, it has the legal obligation to ensure that its eligible wards receive special education services, even when disciplined or placed in protective custody.
+After County found Student eligible to receive special education services, Probation did prevent County from sending an aide into the housing unit to serve Student while on security restriction, which denied him a FAPE because Probation failed to make any attempt to see if Student could be safely educated.
 While Probation prevented County personnel from providing specialized academic instruction, it never prevented the delivery of counseling services, or prevented County from assessing him or developing appropriate IEP's.